readsoftware/read/docker/READdockerME.md

 # READ Docker Setup for Development

 READ (Research Environment for Ancient Documents) uses a multicontainer setup for development attempting to be seamless when coding, testing, debugging or using.
 READ is a SAP written with PHP, Javascript, and XSLT.
 It uses jQuery, jqWidgets, HTML5 with Canvas, D3.js and CSS2 to provide a multi-layer editing approach to text research.
 The setup for READ requires a Web Server, PHP server, and PostgreSQL server.
-This docker setup is customized for running VSCode with GIT Source Control that uses Windows 10 with a browser as the front end user interface and a Docker Container Swarm as a backend server.
-The Docker swarm is organized into 3 services 'read', 'db' and 'pgadmin'.
+This docker setup is customized for running VSCode with GIT Source Control that uses Windows 10 with a browser as the front end user interface and a Docker Milticontainer as a backend server.
+The Docker Milticontainer is organized into 3 services 'read', 'db' and 'pgadmin'.

-## READ Swarm
+## READ Multicontainer
   - 'read' contains:
     - PHP 7.3 service with XDebug
     - Apache2 web server